MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-setup-general.md

 ## To set up fixed asset class codes

-Fixed asset class codes can be used to group fixed assets, for example, in tangible and intangible assets.
+Fixed asset class codes are the top-level entries in your classification hierarchy that can be used to group assets.
+For example, you can use this to divide assets into tangible or intangible assets.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA Classes**, and then choose the related link.
-2. Enter codes and names for the classes that you want to create.
+2. Enter codes and names for the fixed asset classes that you want to create.

+You must have at least one fixed asset class code defined in your setup.

 ## To set up fixed asset subclass codes

-You use fixed asset subclass codes to group your fixed assets into categories, such as buildings, vehicles, furniture, or machinery.
+Fixed asset subclass codes are the level two entries in your classification hierarchy that can be used to group assets.
+Each subclass points to a top-level class.
+You can use fixed asset subclass codes to group your fixed assets into asset categories, such as buildings, vehicles, furniture, or machinery.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA Subclasses**, and then choose the related link.
-2. Enter codes and names for the classes that you want to create.
+2. Enter codes and names for the fixed asset subclasses that you want to create.

+You must have at least one fixed asset subclass code defined in your setup.

-## To set up fixed asset location codes
+## To set up fixed asset location codes (optional)

-You use fixed asset location codes to register the location of the fixed asset, such as sales department, reception, administration, production, or warehouse.
+Fixed asset location codes define identifiers for where assets can be located, such as sales department, reception, administration, production, or warehouse.
+You can use them to register the location of a fixed asset.
 This information is useful for insurance and inventory purposes.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA locations**, and then choose the related link.
 2. Enter codes and names for the fixed asset locations that you want to create.